hanpari/sovereign/source/02/042_doll.md

 "No."

-Gromov guessed his ship is amongst them if Luciano had picked this model.
+Gromov guessed his ship was amongst them if Luciano had picked this model.

 The doll continued, "I can connect to the board computer and enable you to communicate with it more comfortably.
 Would you like me to do so?"

 "Can you do that?"

-"Of course, this spaceship board computer has the security access file to my interface.
+"Of course!
+This spaceship's computer has the security access file to my interface.
 Oops, sorry.
 I just checked, and it seems somebody deleted my user account.
 I need user Sava Gromov to grant me access."

 At first, Gromov was reluctant to grant access the ship system to a doll manufactured by the company involved in erotic accessories.
 On the other hand, Luciano had done that before and still been able to travel safely.
 In the end, he permitted the doll only the basic rights.